hashicorp/terraform-provider-azurerm/website/docs/r/storage_share.html.markdown

 * `storage_account_name` - (Required) Specifies the storage account in which to create the share.
  Changing this forces a new resource to be created.

 * `quota` - (Optional) The maximum size of the share, in gigabytes.
 Must be greater than 0, and less than or equal to 5 TB (5120 GB).
-Default is 0, which results in setting the quota to 5 TB.
+Default is 5120.

 ## Attributes Reference